Note: There are affiliate links in this article, if you buy something, we get a commission on the sale.

 There does exist some potential toxicity if taurine is consistently consumed in excessive quantities, but daily intake of as much as 1000 mg of taurine per kilogram of body weight has been found to present no adverse side-effects.

-Choosing the Right Taurine Supplement
+Choosing a Good Taurine Supplement

 Choosing a taurine supplement is a relatively simple of fair because it does not come in a variety of different forms so there is very little variety in that sense.